senzzzi/shq-challenge/readme.md

 `docker build -t vending-machine .`

-Coverage for the vending machine is around 40% which is not good enough.
+Coverage for the vending machine is around 40%.
+This value should improve soon as tests are WIP.

 ![Tests Coverage](./static/coverage.png)